 Attribute Description Required?
-JAX-RPC, JAX-WS, or Both? dotNetStyle Specifies that the jwsc Ant task should generate a .NET-style Web Service.
-No JAX-RPC In particular, this means that, in the WSDL of the Web Service, the value of the name attribute of the <part> element that corresponds to the return parameter is parameters rather than returnParameters.
-This applies only to document-literal-wrapped Web Services.</part> The valid values for this attribute are true and false.
-The default value is true, which means .NET-style Web Service are generated by default. enableAsyncServi ce Specifies whether the Web Service is using one or more of the asynchronous features of WebLogic Web Service: Web Service reliable messaging, asynchronous request-response, buffering, or conversations.
-No Deprecated attribute so not applicable.
+JAX-RPC, JAX-WS, or Both? enableAsyncService Specifies whether the Web Service is using one or more of the asynchronous features of WebLogic Web Service: Web Service reliable messaging, asynchronous request-response, buffering, or conversations.
+No Deprecate d attribute so not applicable.
 In the case of Web Service reliable messaging, you must ensure that this attribute is enabled for both the reliable Web Service and the Web Service that is invoking the operations reliably.
 In the case of the other features (conversations, asynchronous request-response, and buffering), the attribute must be enabled only on the client Web Service.
 When this attribute is set to true (default value), WebLogic Server automatically deploys internal modules that handle the asynchronous Web Service features.
 Therefore, if you are not using any of these features in your Web Service, consider setting this attribute to false so that WebLogic Server does not waste resources by deploying unneeded internal modules.
 Valid values for this attribute are true and false.
 The default value is true.
-Note: This attribute is deprecated as of Version 9.2 of WebLogic Server.
+Note: This attribute is deprecated as of Version 9.2 of WebLogic Server. keepGenerated Specifies whether the Java source files and artifacts generated by this Ant task should be regenerated if they already exist.
+No Both If you specify no, new Java source files and artifacts are always generated and any existing artifacts are overwritten.
+If you specify yes, the Ant task regenerates only those artifacts that have changed, based on the timestamp of any existing artifacts.
+Valid values for this attribute are yes or no. The default value is no.

-Table 2-4 Attributes of the jwsc Ant Task (Continued)
+Table 2-4 (Cont.)
+Attributes of the jwsc Ant Task